 The Victoria Bridge Environmental Assessment was initiated to evaluate rehabilitation or replacement alternatives for the bridge to address its general structure and the need to safely accommodate all road users.

-The Victoria Street Sewage Pumping Station is reaching the end of its lifecycle and needs to be replaced.
+The Victoria Street Sewage Pumping Station is reaching the end of its lifecycle.

 The Western Road and Sarnia Road / Philip Aziz Avenue Environmental Assessment was initiated to explore solutions to the challenges in this area, including looking at: